isorna/dropcommander/docs/en/dfc/the-basics/game-components.md

 ### Dice roll modifiers

 Certain special circumstances can mean that modifiers apply to dice rolls.
 These modifiers can be negative (e.g. -1 to the target number) or positive (e.g. +1 to the target number).
-Modifiers are always applied to the target number and they don't change the number you roll on the dice.
+Modifiers are always applied to the target number and they don’t change the number you roll on the dice.

 Modifiers can never make results impossible or a foregone conclusion.
 If a modifier would make a target number of 7+ or 1+ (i.e. impossible to achieve or impossible to fail), this is reduced to a 6+ and 2+ respectively.